wihoho/KNN/README.md

 	The Prof. said that the test data set is normalized according to the scheme deduced by training set.

 2. During KNN, is there a need to set a threshold to test outliers?
 	Should be No since there are so many different datasets.
 We may nesure that all test cases have valid class labels.

+Problems:

+- Cosine Similarity may be negative  ?
+- weighs should use Euclidean distance?